 Broxtowe Country Trail

-Other partners include Nottinghamshire Wildlife Trust, Sustrans , Ridewise, Ashfield District Council, Derbyshire County Council, Amber Valley Borough Council and Pedals.
+The trail was conceived and developed through a partnership led by Broxtowe Borough Council, Nottingham City Council, and Nottinghamshire County Council.
+Other partners included Nottinghamshire Wildlife Trust, Sustrans , Ridewise, Ashfield District Council, Derbyshire County Council, Amber Valley Borough Council and Pedals.

-The project will use existing routes to produce a long distance trail which roughly follows the boundary between Broxtowe Borough and Nottingham City.
-The creation of the trail will have several important outcomes :-
+The trail uses existing routes to produce a long distance trail which roughly follows the boundary between Broxtowe Borough and Nottingham City.

-- It will provide a 27 mile walking and cycling route taking in some of the most attractive countryside In Nottinghamshire.
+- Provides a 27 mile walking and cycling route taking in some of the most attractive countryside in Nottinghamshire.

-- It will connect communities and encourage those living on the urban fringe to explore the local countryside using short local routes which will be promoted through the project.
-It is hoped this will raise awareness of the benefits associated with exercise and healthy living.
+- Connects communities and encourages those living on the urban fringe to explore the local countryside using short local routes.

-- With strong branding it will help to provide a shared identity and encourage local pride.
-It will help to define the difference between Broxtowe Borough Council and the area of Broxtowe which is within the city.
+- Provides a shared identity and encourages local pride.
+It helps to define the difference between Broxtowe Borough Council and the area of Broxtowe which is within the city.
 The two are often confused.

-- The trail will highlight local honey pot features such as Attenborough Nature Centre, DH Lawrence Museum and Wollaton Hall as well as connections to more distant features such as Papplewick , Ashfields Hidden Valleys and Shipley Park.
+- The trail highlights local honey pot features such as Attenborough Nature Centre, DH Lawrence Museum and Wollaton Hall as well as connections to more distant features such as Papplewick , Ashfields Hidden Valleys, and Shipley Park.

-- The project will also help to promote the wildlife sites and the general wildlife features in the area.
-Mapping will show Local Nature Reserves as well as the larger features such as the Moorgreen Reservoir and Attenborough Nature Reserve.
+- Helps to promote the wildlife sites and the general wildlife features in the area.
+Mapping shows Local Nature Reserves as well as the larger features such as the Moorgreen Reservoir and Attenborough Nature Reserve.

-- It will connect with the Erewash Valley Trail creating the opportunity to cycle the whole boundary of the Borough of Broxtowe a distance of about 40 miles.
+- Connects with the Erewash Valley Trail creating the opportunity to cycle the whole boundary of the Borough of Broxtowe a distance of about 40 miles.